II.TERMS OF REFERENCE

 Applications should include (a) a covering letter (b) a detailed resume of no more than 7 pages and (c) Response to the Selection Criteria.

-Purpose: To lead a review of the assets management policies and procedures that will facilitate the decentralisation of responsibilities to line ministries and inform a revision of the legislative framework to enable implementation.
+Purpose: To support a review of the assets management policies and procedures that will facilitate the decentralisation of responsibilities to line ministries and inform a revision of the legislative framework; and to then take a lead role in the implementation of the new decentralised framework.

 Reporting to: Director General State Finance (DGSF) through the National Director Supply and Asset Management (DNSAM)